jkaninda/pg-bkup/README.md

   -v $PWD/backup:/backup/ \
   jkaninda/pg-bkup backup -d database_name
 ```
+> Note: Use `data-only` flag to back up only the data without schema.

 #### Backup Schema Only

 To back up only the schema of a specific database, use the `--schema-only` flag: